GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/audio/index.md

 Some platforms also support:

-* MP3 — but quality is below AAC, and this might not be always supported on some devices or operating systems),
+* MP3 — but quality is below AAC (and this might not be always supported on some devices or operating systems),
 * Ogg Vorbis (OGG), but it won't work on iOS and on the Safari browser.